 Start thinking of the preparation for the change you are going to make.
 Start making plans for fulfilling your responsibilities towards your family, dependents, friends.
 Start preparing yourself psychologically, socially, and financially for the new course which you are going to give your life.

-Start thinking on how you are going to present this decision to your close circle, family, friends, to your colleagues, your company.
+Start thinking about how you are going to present this decision to your close circle, family, friends, your colleagues, your company.

 Start preparing for the psychological and social change which taking this decision and implementing it, will create.
 For, there definitely will be a reaction to this decision from your social circle, family and friends included, and there definitely are going to be social and psychological changes that will ensue.

 We are going to investigate these social and psychological situations and changes which the decision of breaking free of corporate life and its implementation will cause, in second part of “How to break free from corporate life” series: “Part 2 – Preparation for Social change and the reaction of the Society”.